Boiler insurance (or boiler cover) offers you peace of mind that your gas boiler and central heating will be repaired and made safe if it breaks down.

 What is considered an emergency?

-Some boiler insurance providers don’t consider a lack of hot water as an emergency, while others only consider it an emergency during the winter months.
+Some boiler insurance providers don’t consider a lack of hot water as an emergency, others only consider it an emergency during the winter months.

 Old boiler eligibility